Where can I find the most up-to-date information about the government’s measures to stop the spread of Covid-19?

 North Yorkshire Police have reviewed all their operational procedures closely to ensure they prevent the virus spreading and follow all the official guidance for police forces.
 In exceptional circumstances or in a small minority of roles officers may need to work in pairs and will observe the official preventative guidance they are given.

 My MOT has run out.
 What should I do?

 MOT due-dates for cars, motorcycles and light vans were extended by six months to help prevent the spread of coronavirus.
 However this period of grace is coming to an end.

 Further detailed guidance on MOTs and vehicle tax can be found here.

 Why are the police still using safety camera vans?

-North yorkshire Police will not tolerate illegal driving that puts lives at risk and could tie up valuable emergency service and NHS resources.
+North Yorkshire Police will not tolerate illegal driving that puts lives at risk and could tie up valuable emergency service and NHS resources.

 How do I complain about, or compliment, the police?

-Complaints and recognition about the police are handled by the Commissioner’s new independent team, to ensure fairness, for both residents and the police.
+Complaints and recognition about the police are handled by the Commissioner’s independent team, to ensure fairness, for both residents and the police.